Last updated on July 15th, 2022

 The ohm rating contributes to your throat hit as well as the amount of vapor your ecig produces.
 Keep in mind that those features are also determined by your battery’s input voltage as well as your e-liquid’s PG/VG e-liquid ratio.

 A low ohm coil is between 1.5 – 1.8ohms; a standard ohm coil is generally between 2.4 – 2.8ohms; and high ohm is anything 3.0ohms or more.
-SubOhm resistance is also available for advanced vaporizers.
+SubOhm resistance is also available for most modern vaporizers.

-People who love an intense throat hit go for the lower ohm resistance, but experimentation is the key since your vape depends on other factors too.
+People who love fuller flavor, a nice throat hit and bigger vapor clouds go for the lower ohm resistance, but experimentation is the key since your vaping device depends on other factors too.

-Main Features of an Atomizer with Lower OHMS
+Main Features of a Coil with Lower OHMS

 - Your vapor with be hotter